1. Create Non-Root User with sudo permissions

 passwd placeholder-username

 Enter your password, and reenter your password to confirm.
-This is now your sudo
+This is now your sudo password.
+REMEMBER IT!

 And That's it!
 You've successfully created a non-root user!